viyoma/LocateACharity/README.md

 # LocateACharity
 https://github.com/viyoma

-This is coneected to Jenkins
+This is connected to Jenkins